mrstux/imapsieve_copy/README.md

 normal report-spam and report-ham sieves.

 The scan_reported_mails.sh then calls the normal rspamd-pipe-ham and rspamd-pipe-spam tools, respectively, when run.
-This script is written as a singleton, ie if a second invocation is made when the first is still in process, then it will immediately exit so as to not conflict with the first.
+The script is a bash-singleton, ie if a second invocation is made when the first is still in process, then it will immediately exit so as to not conflict with the first.

 When scan_reported_mails.sh is run it will move all currently reported mails into its processing directory, process them, and then cleanup.
 The next time it